 - Pick the plain.
 Dried fruit contains lots of fiber, vitamins A and C, potassium and folate, but keep in mind that serving sizes are smaller.
 Also, some dried fruits may have added sugar so read the label.
 If you are sensitive to sulfites, check the label of dried fruits to make sure they are not preserved with sulfite, which may trigger an allergic reaction.

 - Have a handful.
 Dried fruit is a great portable snack.
 It can also jazz up salads, pancakes, bread recipes or a bowl of cereal.

 There are thousands of varieties of canned and frozen fruits and vegetables on grocery store shelves, which makes it easy to find foods that suit your tastes and fit into a healthy eating plan.
-For more information on developing a healthful eating plan that is right for you, contact a registered dietitian.
+For more information on developing a healthful eating plan that is right for you, contact a registered dietitian nutritionist.